West Park St Helens: 1970s onwards

 Many former players play an active role in the running of the club.
 Several of the original founder team members are still active, including Ken Ward.
-Outstanding individuals over the years include Mike Allen, John Howard, Malcolm Worsley, Graham Houghton (the longest serving captain), Bernard Barrow, Dennis Glynn, and Austin Sweeney.
+Well known individuals over the years include Mike Allen, John Howard, Malcolm Worsley, Graham Houghton (the longest serving captain), Bernard Barrow, Dennis Glynn, and Austin Sweeney.

 At the start of the National Leagues in 1987/88, West Park was in North Division 1, from which they narrowly missed promotion.
 Unfortunately, an exodus of some of the best players meant that, as mentioned before, team rebuilding had to begin again with the inevitable result of relegation to North Division 2, and then to North West 1.

 Golden Jubilee

 In 1997, celebrations of West Park's 50th Anniversary started early with a Grand Ball held in May.